 The following suggestions will help you use the Activity Books to enrich your student's understanding of The Story of the World.
-Please note: use the suggestions to suit your family; you need not use every assignment with every child - indeed, you should not.
+Use the suggestions to suit your family.
+You need not use every assignment with every child - indeed, you should not.
 Instead, choose the assignments and activities appropriate to each child's age, development, interest, and ability.
 If you are working with intermediate students, grades 5-8, check out these additional suggestions.

 Read one section from The Story of the World to your child.
 Longer chapters are divided into smaller sections, each appropriate for one session of history.
 Good readers can read the section to you instead.
 Intermediate students can read independently, as assigned.

 Review Questions: These test the student’s comprehension.
 Elementary students should answer these questions orally; intermediate students can write their answers.
 The student should answer without looking at the book and in complete sentences (if possible).
 This is training in reading comprehension (and it will help you evaluate whether the child is listening with attention and whether he’s really understanding what he’s reading).
 The Activity Book gives you some suggested responses, but you should accept any reasonable answer.
 You can also make up your own questions.